juliettegodyere/Cook4Me/docs/architecture.md

         - Booking & order management.
         - Ratings and reviews system.
     - Integrates with a relational database for persistence.
+    - Communicates with external services like maps APIs for geolocation and payment gateways for transactions.

 ### 3. Database
     - Relational database (e.g., PostgreSQL or MySQL).